Related guidance:

 • a choice of psychological intervention (cognitive behavioural therapy, interpersonal therapy or behavioural couples therapy) in line with the advice on treatment options for more severe depression in the NICE guideline on depression.

 Discuss with the person the possible benefits and risks of psychological interventions and their preference.
 Monitor mood and if there are signs of hypomania or deterioration of the depressive symptoms, liaise with or refer the person to secondary care.
-If the person develops mania or severe depression, refer them urgently to secondary care.
+If the person develops mania or severe depression, refer them urgently to secondary care. - Psychological therapists working with people with bipolar depression in primary care should have training in and experience of working with people with bipolar disorder.

-• Do not start lithium to treat bipolar disorder in primary care for people who have not taken lithium before, except under shared-care arrangements.
+- Do not start lithium to treat bipolar disorder in primary care for people who have not taken lithium before, except under shared-care arrangements.

-• Do not start valproate in primary care to treat bipolar disorder.
+- Do not start valproate in primary care to treat bipolar disorder.

-• If bipolar disorder is managed solely in primary care, re-refer to secondary care if any one of the following applies:
+- If bipolar disorder is managed solely in primary care, re-refer to secondary care if any one of the following applies:

 • there is a poor or partial response to treatment